ClaudWatari95/smart-text-generator/README.md

 Chat history is only available on bigger resolutions (768px and above).
 I didn't yet add an icon on smaller screens to toggle the menu due to time constraints.

-I have also not made the site fully responsive, only using default classes, again, due to time constraints.
+I have also not made the site fully responsive, only using default classes.